serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

   stripeTokenAddedToBasketCallback: serverless-webshop-dev-stripeTokenAddedToBasketCallback
 ```

 > Before implementing payment in a production app you have to consider how you set up the proper permission rules.
-This  [webinar](https://youtu.be/wu253F_WEso) goes into more detail on this.
+This  [webinar](https://youtu.be/wu253F_WEso) goes into more detail about this.

 ## Subscribe to Payments

-The next feature is a bit contrived, but I want to demonstrate how GraphQL subscriptions work :-)
+The next part of the webshop is a bit contrived, but it's a nice demonstration of how GraphQL subscriptions work. ✌️

 Subscriptions are currently in the process of being incorporated into the official GraphQL spec, so this is all quite new.
-You can think of subscriptions as being notified of somebody elses mutation.
+You can think of subscriptions as being notified of somebody else's mutation.
 For example you can subscribe to all changes to `Items` like this:

 ```graphql
 subscription {